PM Modi, French President Macron discuss entire gamut of bilateral ties | Law-Order

 - Japan

-Prime Minister Narendra Modi on Saturday held a productive bilateral meeting with French President Emmanuel Macron and discussed a broad range of issues including cooperation in trade and economic spheres, co-production and manufacturing in the defence sector and civil nuclear cooperation.
+Prime Minister Narendra Modi and French President Emmanuel Macron on Saturday reviewed with satisfaction the progress in the bilateral strategic ties in various areas, including co-production and manufacturing in the defence sector and civil nuclear cooperation, and agreed to expand the partnership to newer domains.
 The two leaders met on the sidelines of the summit of the Group of Seven (G7) advanced economies here in Hiroshima.

 During their talks, they also discussed Prime Minister Modi's forthcoming visit to France in July for Bastille Day.

 ''PM @narendramodi held a productive meeting with President @EmmanuelMacron of France.
-The leaders took stock of the entire gamut of India-France bilateral relations,'' the Priem Minister's Office tweeted.
+The leaders took stock of the entire gamut of India-France bilateral relations,'' the Prime Minister's Office tweeted.

+The leaders reviewed with satisfaction the progress in their Strategic Partnership in various areas, including cooperation in trade & economic spheres; civil aviation; renewables; culture; co-production and manufacturing in the defence sector; as well as civil nuclear cooperation.
+They agreed to expand the partnership to newer domains, the Ministry of External Affairs (MEA) said in a statement.

+Prime Minister thanked President Macron for France’s support for India’s G20 Presidency.
+The leaders exchanged views on regional developments and global challenges, it said.

 A contingent of the Indian armed forces will also participate in the parade along with their French counterparts.

-On the occasion of the 25th anniversary of the India-France Strategic Partnership, Prime Minister Modi has accepted French President Macron's invitation, it said.
+On the occasion of the 25th anniversary of the India-France Strategic Partnership, Prime Minister Modi has accepted French President Macron's invitation.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)